-There are four matters scheduled for a vote:
+There are three matters scheduled for a vote:

-- 1. Election of eight directors; - 2.
-Adoption of our 2012 Equity Incentive Plan; - Ratification of the appointment of McGladrey & Pullen, LLP as our independent registered public accounting firm for 2012; and - 4.
-Approval, on an advisory basis, of the compensation of our named executive officers as identified in this proxy statement.
+- 1. Election of seven directors; - 2.
+Amendment to the Company's 2012 Stock Option Plan to increase the number of shares of common stock reserved for issuance thereunder from 4,000,000 shares to 9,000,000 shares; - 3.
+Ratification of the appointment of McGladrey LLP as our independent registered public accounting firm for 2014; and

+4. Approval, on an advisory basis, of the compensation of our named executive officers as identified in this proxy statement.